 Distributed MySQL Database – Architecture

-ScaleBase’s distributed database architecture is designed for modern, web-scale applications.
+ScaleBase’s distributed database architecture is designed for web-scale applications.
 These applications must dynamically address ongoing exponential growth and are often characterized by having a large number of concurrent users, and high transaction loads.

 The diagram below shows the main components in ScaleBase’s distributed database architecture.
 These components can be setup to support different workload situations.
 Each component can scale out/in independently and irrespectively of the others in its layer – thus providing high availability and elasticity with no single point of failure.